calaldees/teachingWorkshops/teacherTraining/tech.md

 Extra curricular - not really suitable to full class teaching

 * Need access to keyboard, mouse, monitor, power
-    * Some schools have 'all in one' machines so screens can't be reused used
+    * Some schools have 'all in one' machines so screens can't be reused
     * USB ports (for keyboard/mouse) may not be accessible for school machines
     * Frequent use of USB ports can damage with ports (kids are fairly heavy handed)